 Prerequisites: Junior or Senior with appropriate writing placement test score and teacher recommendation.
+May be substituted for either World or British Literature

 ENG102 SECOND-YEAR COMPOSITION

 Emphasis is placed on rhetoric and composition with a focus on persuasive, research-based writing and understanding writing as a process.
 Scholars will develop advanced college-level writing strategies through three or more writing projects comprising at least 4,000 words in total.